Specialism

 Tight or awkward plots

-One of the reasons some brownfield sites remain unbuilt on is because they occupy oddly-shaped spaces.
+One of the reasons some brownfield sites remain unbuilt is because they occupy oddly shaped spaces.
 For this, you will need an architect who doesn’t have a default box that they try to put everywhere – you need one who will respond to the specific site and come up with imaginative solutions to its particular challenges.
-Have a look at architects’ websites – if their portfolio shows identikit projects, they probably aren’t what you are looking for.
+Have a look at architects’ websites – if their portfolio shows identical projects, they probably aren’t what you are looking for.

 Sustainability